 ARG: Related to the question above, what are the barriers to distributing resources to houseless people that are imposed by the state?
 How could mutual aid circumvent those barriers?

 PDXHRC: Mutual aid as practiced by anarchists only cares about getting people’s needs met.
 The way I see it that can even be if you need drugs.
 It’s like I used to tell people when I was using when they say they won’t give money to people who may buy drugs.
 I’d say that’s fine I’ll just break into your car when you’re not looking then and take your shit if that works better for you.
 That’s not good for anyone in the community.
 So we’ll pay for someone’s drugs when they are down on their luck.
-Then they don’t bring heat on everyone else by pissing off the neighborhood when they do what they need to.
+Then they don’t bring the heat on everyone else by pissing off the neighborhood when they do what they need to.
 No one is able to dictate what an anarchist mutual aid network does.
 Even if they try there’s one in charge to pressure.

 ARG: How could conditions for houseless people radically change if they were the ones in control of the decision-making process around housing policies?
 What would it take for this to happen?

 PDXHRC: Houseless people have mutual goals and needs.
-If we can all unite and make our voices heard i think people would see us as humans with feelings and needs like anyone else.
+If we can all unite and make our voices heard I think people would see us as humans with feelings and needs like anyone else.
 If 1000 of us show up at city council meetings to voice our opposition to laws that harm us people would have to listen.
 How to do that is challenging and we’re just beginning to come up with strategies.
 That will take effort and coordination with other groups or factions which is tough.

 ARG: What are some examples of the systems your collective is building in the community to meet houseless people’s needs?

-PDXHRC: We have a vision of bringing people together to have a voice like I discussed.
+PDXHRC: We have a vision of bringing people together to have a voice as I discussed.
 We’re also very motivated to occupy a public space where we can build a camp that will function on mutual aid principles.
 We want to build it keeping in mind the things the city government uses when clearing camps which are more established and have some public support.
 This means having systems in place to deal with garbage and human waste that sort of thing.

 ARG: What challenges have you faced/anticipate facing as you build this community and system of mutual aid?